redbear44/Minesweeper/README.md

 2. Run the program and follow the installation instructions.
 3. Make sure to whitelist the 'minesweeper.exe' file in your antivirus (if you have one).
 4. Run 'minesweeper.exe' (the one that you downloaded from the origional file.
-5. Defeat Kim Jong Un
+5. Defeat Kim Jong Un.